YadamVinay369/CVE_Client/README.md

-# Securin CVE Dashboard - Client
+# CVE Dashboard - Client

-This is the frontend of the Securin CVE Dashboard project, developed using HTML, CSS, and JavaScript.
-It consumes the backend API to display CVE data, including search, pagination, and detail views.
+This project mainly aims to provide a dashboard to view CVEs data availble from National Vulnerability Database after cleaning, developed using HTML, CSS, and JavaScript.
+It consumes the backend API (available at https://github.com/YadamVinay369/CVE_Server) to display CVE data, including search, pagination, and detail views.

 ## Features